 Recommended Sleep for Children 3 to 5 Years of Age: 10-13 hours Hours Per Day

 With your help, your toddler can develop a regular sleeping schedule by age three.
 To help her–and yourself–maintain a steady sleeping schedule, routine is key.
 Establish a consistent bedtime routine, bedtime hour, and waking time that help your child learn when it’s time to go to bed and wake up.
-Because children are very sensitive to light, you should reinforce this routine by exposing them to natural light during the daytime, and dimmer lights or darkness in the evening.
+Because children are very sensitive to light, you should reinforce this routine by exposing them to natural light during the daytime, and dimmer lights, night lights, or darkness in the evening.
 Also, try your best limit your toddler’s electronics time in the hours leading to bedtime.

 Tips for Helping Young Children Get Rest

 Recommended Sleep for Children 6 to 12 Years of Age: 9-12 hours Hours Per Day

 As your child starts to grow out of their unpredictable tantrums and develop a personality of her own, it’s important for you to stay energized to enjoy parenthood to its full capacity.
 Some tips that both you and your child can follow to get better sleep include:

 - Reducing the screen time: Considering that our world seems more like an episode of Black Mirror every day, this might be difficult to do.
 But blue light from electronics and excessive screen exposure in the nighttime can make it difficult for your child to fall asleep.
 Instead, encourage your pre-teen to put down the devices in the evening, and lead by example by doing the same!